Solid Timber Furniture: Sustainable Strength and Breathtaking Beauty

 Solid timber can be used to create virtually any style of furniture imaginable.
 Often we think of chunky oak farmhouse tables or big pine chairs, but by combining traditional woodworking skills with modern manufacturing techniques, wood can be carved and bent to create furniture that will suit the most contemporary of interiors.

-There is no denying the sunning beauty of real wood furniture, whether that's the deep lustre of a much-loved old sideboard polished by generations of hands, or limed finishes that give that popular "shabby-chic" look, or stains, waxes and paint effects that ensure pieces blend perfectly with your decor.
-There are also a huge variety of grain patterns, from the open, natural look, to the silky, to those that are rich and glowing.
+There is no denying the stunning beauty of real wood furniture, whether that's the deep luster of a much-loved old sideboard polished by generations of hands, or limed finishes that give that popular "shabby-chic" look, or stains, waxes and paint effects that ensure pieces blend perfectly with your decor.
+There is also a huge variety of grain patterns, from the open, natural look, to the silky, to those that are rich and glowing.

 In most houses, furniture gets its fair share of bumps and knocks.
 Plastics tend to crack easily and are almost impossible to repair.
 Cabinets made from composites and laminates are notoriously fragile - even if just being moved across a room.

-Given the craftsmanship involved in designing and making solid timber furniture you might expect to pay a premium.
-In fact it's surprisingly affordable and, given it's lasting appeal, can be rather a smart investment.
+Given the craftsmanship involved in designing and making solid timber furniture, you might expect to pay a premium.
+It's surprisingly affordable and, given its lasting appeal, can be rather a smart investment.
 If you have a piece that came from your parents or grandparents, you'll already know exactly what we mean.
 If you don't, perhaps it will be you that starts a family tradition.

 Jack Walters enjoys making outdoor furniture.
 He also enjoys sharing his tips and ideas through blogging.
 Visit the Duffield Timber website for more ideas.

 - Garden / Landscaping / Patio — 259

 - Appliance / Repair — 185